 The Test Manager allows you to create and manage test suites, view and search results, view requirements links, manage coverage settings, and persist results between MATLAB sessions.

-So what’s the difference between the Test Browser and the Test Manager?
-The Test Browser is a simple viewer for iteratively developing code and tests within a MATLAB session.
-The Test Manager allows you to manage tests at scale, link to requirements, and persist results between sessions.
 To use Test Manager, you will need to be using a Project.
 (For this blog post, I’m using the shipping shortest path example.)
 The Test Manager needs Projects for dependency information and for persisting test results.
-You can launch the Test Manager from the Project Toolstrip under the Apps section: Launch the Test Manager from the Project toolstrip.
+You can launch the Test Manager from the Project Toolstrip under the Apps section:

 When you first launch the Test Manager, it will automatically find all tests in your project.
 You can add additional columns to the table view (click the green plus icon to the top right of the table) to view test tags and linked requirements (requires the Requirements Toolbox).
-Test Manager with “Tags” and “Requirements” columns added.

 Once you have run the tests (hit the green play button!), you can view your tests.
 You can filter the results by their pass/fail/incomplete/not run status, or search based on some text.
 Here I’ve searched for “input” which finds all the tests that have the tag “InputTests”.